QtBase

 Definition at line 3028 of file qsettings.cpp.

-void QSettings::setAtomicSyncRequired | ( | bool | enable | ) |
+void QSettings::setAtomicSyncRequired ( bool enable)

-(the default), sync() will only perform synchronization operations that are atomic.
+Configures whether QSettings is required to perform atomic saving and reloading (synchronization) of the settings.
+If the enable argument is true (the default), sync() will only perform synchronization operations that are atomic.
 If this is not possible, sync() will fail and status() will be an error condition.

-will allow QSettings to write directly to the configuration file and ignore any errors trying to lock it against other processes trying to write at the same time.
+Setting this property to false will allow QSettings to write directly to the configuration file and ignore any errors trying to lock it against other processes trying to write at the same time.
 Because of the potential for corruption, this option should be used with care, but is required in certain conditions, like a QSettings::IniFormat configuration file that exists in an otherwise non-writeable directory or NTFS Alternate Data Streams.

 See \l QSaveFile for more information on the feature.